christophstrasen/LQR/docs/reactive_event_query_system_briefing.md

 Please clarify these before we codify the API.

-## Lua-ReactiveX-Compatible Example - VERY WORK IN PROGRESS
+## Lua-ReactiveX-Compatible Example - QUITE OUTDATED

 Below is a condensed version of “Use Case 2 + 3” from `proposed_api.lua`, rewritten so every step is an Rx Observable while still feeling DSL-friendly.